TylerDdao/HateSpeech-Detection-Using-NLP/README.md

 3. View the classification results.
    - The model and vectorizer are saved as .pkl files for future use.

-## Future Improvements

-- Implement data balancing techniques to address class imbalance.
-- Test other algorithms like SVM or Neural Networks.
-- Perform hyperparameter tuning for better results.

 ## Author

 Tyler